BaluchiNLP/BaluchiNLP.github.io/README.md

   Need parallel text data in both Baluchi and English.
 This can include news articles, books, websites, or any other source with aligned sentences in both languages.
 #### Data Preprocessing:
   Cleaning the text, removing noise and irrelevant characters, tokenizing words, and converting everything to lowercase.
 Might also need to handle specific challenges like diacritics and named entities in Baluchi text.
+  ##### Split the text:
+  Separate the Baluchi and English sentences into individual files or datasets.
+  ##### Clean the text:
+  Remove irrelevant characters, punctuation, and special symbols that might interfere with the model's learning.
+This might include HTML tags, line breaks, and extra spaces.
+##### Convert to lowercase:
+Most NLP models work better with lowercase text.
+##### Handle diacritics:
+If Baluchi text contains diacritics, decide whether to remove them, normalize them, or keep them.
+Consider the linguistic importance of diacritics in Baluchi and the potential impact on translation quality.
+##### Tokenize the text:
+Break the sentences into individual words or subword units (e.g., characters) based on chosen framework and model requirements.

 #### Framework and Model:
 - Opensource NMT include: